 Variation: Mocha Almond Pizzelle: Dissolve 1 tablespoon instant espresso powder in 2 tablespoons hot water.
 Add to batter along with 1/3 cup finely ground almonds.
 Use 1-1/2 teaspoons each of almond and vanilla extracts in place of 1 tablespoon vanilla extract.

-If you are rolling pizelle, roll them immediatelynupon removing them from the press.
+If you are rolling pizzelles, roll them immediately upon removing them from the press.

-Hot pizelle can be molded areound a cylinder or a ramekin to create a cup.
+Hot pizzelles can be molded areound a cylinder or a ramekin to create a cup.

-If pizelle become soft, place on a cookie sheet in a 300 degree oven for 3-5 minutes.
+If pizzelles become soft, place on a cookie sheet in a 300 degree oven for 3-5 minutes.